Analog Telephone Adapters (ATA)

 Older model phones and fax machines (that do not run on the internet) require a Business Digital Voice telephone line and an Analog Telephone Adapter (ATA) to work.
 An ATA easily converts existing older phone equipment from analog (Plain Old Telephone Service or POTS) to digital or VoIP systems.

-A. How do I install and connect analog devices to the ATA?
+How do I install and connect analog devices to the ATA?

 Several options for placing calls are presented on the UC-One Mobile.
 These functions can be used with the Communication Buttons, input a number to Dial for Voice or Video Calls by clicking the Call Pad Button.